ReadSprintReading RetentionHow to Remember Books Better

 How quickly should I review a book after reading it?

 Sooner than most people expect.
-A first review within a day or two is much more effective than waiting weeks and trying to reconstruct everything from scratch.
+A first review within a day or two is much more effective than waiting until the book is almost gone from memory.